FAMILIAR-project/familiar-documentation/manual/composition.md

 (F3 -> F1);
 ```

-The internal implementations are also worth to describe.
+The internal details of the merge implementation are also worth to describe.
 The principle is to encode each feature model as a formula and then computes a "composed" formula.
 This can be achieved by '''denoting''' into the Boolean logic the configuration semantics (e.g., of "union").
+More details can be found in ECMFA'10 paper or PhD thesis (see references below).

+##### Reference-based approach

+The merge operator previously described is very suited when
+ * the maching and merging of features are rather simple (based on names)
+ * the configuration semantics can be denoted in the Boolean logic

+However there are practical situations in which the matching/merging strategy is much more complicated.
+Similar observations can be made for the configuration semantics: the "union" is not always what the users want.
+Moreover the merge operator looses the traceability with the input feature models.

+Therefore a natural idea is to '''reference''' input feature models.
+A "composed" view is specified, containing the features that are of interest for the composition.
+Then features of the composed view "reference" features of input feature models through (logical) constraints.

+### Acknowledgements

+We thanks MODELS'12 and SPLC'12 participants of the tutorial "Next-Generation Model-based Variability Management : Languages and Tools" for providing early feedbacks on the composition mechanisms offered by FAMILIAR.

+### Resources and References

 ![Image](compositionTutorial/fm1.png?raw=true)
 ![Image](compositionTutorial/fm2.png?raw=true)